-Yes, upon successful completion of the VASTS online course, you can receive two college credits in Intro to Engineering (MEC 100) from Thomas Nelson Community College (TNCC).
+Yes, upon successful completion of the VASTS online course, you can receive two college credits in Special Topics in Engineering (MEC 195) from Thomas Nelson Community College (TNCC).
 It is up to the college that you attend in two years as to whether they want to accept the credits.
 If you attend the Summer Academy and successfully complete the course, you will receive two college credits in Cooperative Education in Mechanical Engineering (MEC 297) from TNCC.

 Students chosen for the program will be provided a log-in to the VASTS Online Course “Moodle” site.
 Through this system, students will have access to the lesson material and can submit assignments in the file formats requested in each specific assignment.
 The following formats are required for various assignments throughout the Online Course: Microsoft Word document (*.doc or *.docx), Microsoft Excel spreadsheet (*.xls or *.xlsx), JPEG Image (*.jpg or *.jpeg).
 Submissions in Adobe PDF file format are usually acceptable in place of Documents or Images, but not for spreadsheets.